Izekaai/1.8.9-Minecraft-Client-Greyss-Made-in-under-1-hours/README.md

 Drop the `.jar` in your `mods` folder and launch Minecraft 1.8.9.

 ⚠️ **Note:** KillAura and Scaffold are detectable on most servers.
-Use responsibly.
+Scaffold is still in beta and may be unstable.
+Use at your own risk.

 **Keybinds:**
 - **X** – Toggle KillAura